gooday92/mec_typing/README.md

 # mec_typing
-SCCmec typing in the further, mainly on mec complex
+SCCmec typing in the furture, mainly on mec complex